wnfldchen/peaks/README.md

 rs823152 205736285
 ```
 If the find file containing the query rows has a second column storing positions,
-then the variants file is not necessary.
+then the variants file is not necessary, but specifying the chromosome which all the queries are in is required.
 The processing without the variants file will be significantly faster.
 ```
 $ ./peaks --output-path . --find-file find.txt --chromosome 1 ../big40/Table1.txt